mercy-kantai/Data-Science/README.md

 aranging them in the orginal order.
 It has 3 rules.
 First rule is only one disk can be moved from one rod to another, secondly a big disck should not be on top of a small disk and lastly only a disk at the top can moved from one rod to another.

+# Heaps

+Heaps is complete binary tree data structure that satisfies the heap property: for every node, the value of its children is less than or equal to its owns value.
+There are two types of heaps:
+Max Heaps, the root node contains the maximum value, and the values decrease as you move down the tree.
+Min Heaps, The root node contains the maximum value, and the values increase as you move down the tree.